Visiting The Butchart Gardens: A Garden Lover’s Guide

 red and fuchsia dahlias growing along the garden borders

-The picture above was taken several years ago when our mini dachshund, Lucy, was still with us.
-I remember having to hold her most of the time because she was so scared she would be stepped on.
+The photo above was taken several years ago when my mini dachshund, Lucy, was still with us.
+I held her most of the visit because she was scared of being stepped on.

 the Butchart Gardens dragon fountain sculture